webplatform/docs/dom/MouseEvent/mouseout/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|Fires when the user moves the mouse pointer outside the boundaries of the object. }}
+{{Summary_Section|Fires when the user moves the mouse pointer outside the boundaries of the object.}}
 {{Event
 |Event_applies_to=dom/MouseEvent
 |Synchronous=No